 When crushed and snorted or injected, it has little potential to cause euphoria; however, someone looking to feel a “rush” from it may take it in large quantities to try to achieve a high.
 This is why methadone abuse frequently leads to death.
 The Centers for Disease Control and Prevention released statistics in 2012 that denote methadone is the cause for 33 percent of opiate-related deaths.

-Methadone is physically addictive.
-In fact, according to Narconon International, many people who have gone through both heroin and methadone withdrawal report methadone withdrawal as more serious.
-The symptoms are more intense for those who have a more serious addiction.
+As an opioid, methadone can lead to physical dependence.
+The associated withdrawal symptoms are likely to be more intense for those who have developed more significant levels of dependence.
 In other words, the length of use and the dosage level determine the severity of the symptoms.
 Individuals who become addicted to the drug report similar withdrawal symptoms as other opiates.

 Addiction to methadone is more common when people abuse the drug as opposed to those who use the drug as prescribed; thus, it is one reason why physicians stress the importance of taking the drug via the route prescribed and at the recommended dosage.
 That’s why methadone is given at a designated location at the prescribed dosage and usually not given to the client to take home.